 Structall Aluminum Roofs from Dulando

 At Dulando Screen & Awning, we insist on quality.
 That’s why we use Structall’s Snap-N-Lock Insulated Panels to deliver sunroom roofs that will stand the test of time.
-With metal skins over an energy-efficient polystyrene foam core interface and sealant encased in the joints to form a watertight seal, these panels are among the best sunroom roof materials.
+With metal skins over an energy-efficient polystyrene foam core interface and sealant encased in the joints to form a watertight seal, these aluminum roof panels are among the best sunroom roof materials.
 They work beautifully for all sunroom roof types.
 They go together quickly, reducing labor costs.
 Whether you want a gable roof or a single slope roof, Structall aluminum roofs can be configured to your design.

 They also accommodate electrical features like skylights, additional electrical lights and fans.